 Methane (CH4) is a gas that forms naturally in the process of coal formation.
-It is also a potent greenhouse gas, with a global warming potential (GWP) over 20-30 times greater than CO2 over a 100 year period, despite the fact that it remains in the atmosphere for a shorter time (about 12 years vs. hundreds of years for CO2).
+It is also a potent greenhouse gas, with a global warming potential (GWP) over 20-30 times greater than CO2 over a 100 year period, despite the fact that it remains in the atmosphere for a shorter time (about 12 years vs. hundreds or thousands of years for CO2).
 When coal is mined, methane is released.
-In 2015, the U.S. EPA projected that 8% of of global anthropogenic methane emissions would come from coal mining.
+According to the EPA, about 9% of global anthropogenic methane emissions comes from coal mining, most of which is purposefully vented to maintain safe mining conditions.
 Steps to reduce methane emissions can have relatively near term effect.
-The Global Methane Initiative reports, "of all the short-lived climate forcers, methane has a large reduction potential and cost-effective mitigation technologies are available."
+The Global Methane Initiative reports, "of all the short-lived climate forces, methane has a large reduction potential and cost-effective mitigation technologies are available."

 Coal Seam Methane